TradeTrust/tradetrust-config/README.md

 - https://github.com/TradeTrust/tradetrust-config/tree/master/build

-#### About build folder

-`build` folder with the respective config files should always exists + available for download in this repo.
+The above [`build`](https://github.com/TradeTrust/tradetrust-config/tree/master/build) folder with the respective config files should always exists + available for download in this repo.
 They are meant to be shared with product owner end.

 > Run `git update-index --assume-unchanged build/**/*` once to ignore local build files.
 Built config files will be automatically committed on PR merged.